WildernessLabs/Documentation/docs/Meadow/Meadow.Foundation/Libraries_and_Frameworks/TextDisplayMenu/index.md

 ## Configuring the Display

 TextDisplayMenu requires an `ITextDisplay` to render on.
-You can either use any of the text [character displays](http://developer.wildernesslabs.co/docs/api/Meadow.Foundation/Meadow.Foundation.Displays.Lcd.CharacterDisplay.html) directly, such as the 4x20 LCD Character Display in the Hack Kit, or you can can use a graphics display in conjunction with the `µGraphicsLibrary`, which itself implements `ITextDisplay`
+You can either use any of the text [character displays](http://developer.wildernesslabs.co/docs/api/Meadow.Foundation/Meadow.Foundation.Displays.Lcd.CharacterDisplay.html) directly, such as the 4x20 LCD Character Display in the Hack Kit, or you can can use a graphics display in conjunction with the `µGraphicsLibrary`, which itself implements `ITextDisplay`.

 ## Defining the Menu